 You should have a great reason if you are relocating all across the country.
 Chicago might be cheaper when it comes to groceries and housing, but Seattleites have 30% higher monthly paychecks.
 The amount of money they earn covers more than basic expenses, leaving enough cash for savings and entertainment.

 Seattle Cost of Living Comparison With Other WA Cities

 Washington state is the 13th most populous state in the US, with more than 6.7 million inhabitants.
 Residents of the state are mostly concentrated in bigger, more urban areas.
-If you want to relocate to Washington, but you are still on the fence about the exact location, go over Numbeo data, which shows how prices vary among the biggest cities.
+If you want to relocate to Washington, but you are still on the fence about the exact location, go over Numbeo and Niche data, which show how prices vary among the biggest cities.

 Enjoy Your Life in Emerald City

 You made it.
 Relocation is over, all of those long days of researching and learning about housing and job markets are finally done.
 Going over your budget will be so much easier when you are actually in the metropolis.
 You might even pick up some tricks on how to save up additionally.
 Now, all that’s left for you to do is kick back and relax.
 Sink into your new life, and enjoy all of its perks.